 Final Comparison Summary Category Combat Fitness Hard to Kill Fitness Structure Highly structured Less structured Coaching Included (varies by tier) Minimal Progression Periodized and measurable Limited Tactical Specificity High Moderate Best For Performance & selection prep General fitness Tracking Data-driven Minimal

-Combat Fitness vs Hard to Kill Fitness: A Complete Comparison for Tactical Athletes
+Combat Fitness vs Hard to Kill Fitness: Which Program Actually Builds Tactical Athletes?

-Overview of Combat Fitness & Hard to Kill Fitness
+Combat Fitness vs Hard to Kill Fitness: Platform Overview

 Combat Fitness